2018/2019 Staff Listing

 Assistant Technical Director

-Originally from Los Angeles he’s excited to see what Northern Stage and Vermont have in store for the near future.
-His most recent work include Strength of this Nation, Polygon, and Pacific Overtures.
-His focus fixed on Environmental Design, he’s eager to see the worlds that will come to fruition at Northern Stage.
+Originally from Los Angeles, he’s excited to see what Northern Stage and Vermont have in store for the future.
+Some recent work include set design and technical direction of Strength of this Nation, Polygon, and Pacific Overtures.
+His focus is fixed on the interaction between people and their environment, he’s eager to see the worlds that will come to fruition at Northern Stage.

 Audra Giuliano is extremely excited to be joining Northern Stage as a scenic apprentice.
 She is a recent graduate from Central Connecticut State University, where she received her Bachelor’s of Fine Arts in Theatre Design and Production Technology.
 Audra is native to Connecticut and has worked in several theatres there including Playhouse on Park and the Westport Country Playhouse but comes to Northern Stage from Olney, Maryland, where she was working at the Olney Theatre Center (OTC).
 Her recent credits at OTC include Every Brilliant Thing, The Crucible, and The Invisible Hand. audragiuliano.blogspot.com.